michael-heyns/Terminal2/README.md

 ## Terminal2
 The font face has been kept clean and the settings have been moved one layer down.

-Here is an example from the Scotty's emulator on Enterprise (NCC-1701-B)
+Here is an example from Scotty's emulator on Enterprise (NCC-1701-B)
  ![image](https://user-images.githubusercontent.com/4144679/158015612-71783993-04b7-4406-8e24-b360062123d0.png)

 ### The name